UniversalDependencies/docs/validation.md

 python /home/ginter/UD_PROJHOOK/tools/validate.py --lang no_bokmaal /home/ginter/UD_PROJHOOK/UD-dev-branches/UD_Norwegian-Bokmaal/no_bokmaal-ud-train.conllu

-[Line                   7]: Spurious sent_id line: '%s' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
+[Line                   7]: Spurious sent_id line: '#sent_id =  1' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
 Forward slash reserved for special purposes.
 [Line                   7]: Missing the sent_id attribute.
 [Line                   7]: Missing the text attribute.
-[Line                   22]: Spurious sent_id line: '%s' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
+[Line                   22]: Spurious sent_id line: '#sent_id =  2' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
 Forward slash reserved for special purposes.
 [Line                   22]: Missing the sent_id attribute.
 [Line                   22]: Missing the text attribute.
-[Line                   33]: Spurious sent_id line: '%s' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
+[Line                   33]: Spurious sent_id line: '#sent_id =  3' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
 Forward slash reserved for special purposes.
 [Line                   33]: Missing the sent_id attribute.
 [Line                   33]: Missing the text attribute.
-[Line                   63]: Spurious sent_id line: '%s' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
+[Line                   63]: Spurious sent_id line: '#sent_id =  4' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
 Forward slash reserved for special purposes.
 [Line                   63]: Missing the sent_id attribute.
 [Line                   63]: Missing the text attribute.
-[Line                   77]: Spurious sent_id line: '%s' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
+[Line                   77]: Spurious sent_id line: '#sent_id =  5' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
 Forward slash reserved for special purposes.
 [Line                   77]: Missing the sent_id attribute.
 [Line                   77]: Missing the text attribute.
-[Line                   102]: Spurious sent_id line: '%s' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
+[Line                   102]: Spurious sent_id line: '#sent_id =  6' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
 Forward slash reserved for special purposes.
 [Line                   102]: Missing the sent_id attribute.
 [Line                   102]: Missing the text attribute.
-[Line                   116]: Spurious sent_id line: '%s' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
+[Line                   116]: Spurious sent_id line: '#sent_id =  7' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
 Forward slash reserved for special purposes.
 ...suppressing further errors regarding Metadata
 *** FAILED *** with 47088 errors
 Metadata errors: 47088